Start of programme: September intake only

 Mode of Attendance: Full Time or Part Time

-- close engagement with noted and rising scholars in the field, via the programme's Anthropology of Tourism and Travel Seminar Series and guest lectures in the MA's core course, as well as structured opportunities for informal dialogue with visiting anthropologists and sociologists of tourism;
+- close engagement with noted and rising scholars in the field, via the programme's Colloquium Series in the Anthropology of Tourism and Travel, as well as opportunities for informal dialogue with visiting anthropologists and sociologists of travel/tourism/mobilities;

 - the unparalleled concentration of area expertise among SOAS' academic staff, covering Africa, Asia, and the Middle East, together with their diasporas;